dell/csi-unity/README.md

 #### Requirements

+* This document assumes that Kubernetes has been installed using kubeadm.
-* Install Kubernetes.
-The CSI Driver for Unity works with Kubernetes version 1.14 or later with the Red Hat Enterprise Linux 7.6 host operating system.
+* The CSI Driver for Unity works with Kubernetes version 1.14 with the RedHat Enterprise Linux 7.6 host operating system.
 * Enable the Kubernetes feature gates
 * Configure Docker service
 * Install Helm and Tiller with a service account